Battle of Dupplin Moor: Background

 The First War of Scottish Independence between England and Scotland began in March 1296, when Edward I of England (r.
 1272–1307) stormed and sacked the Scottish border town of Berwick-upon-Tweed as a prelude to his invasion of Scotland.
 After the 30 years of warfare which followed, the newly crowned 14-year-old King Edward III was nearly captured in the English disaster at Stanhope Park.
 This brought his regents, Isabella of France and Roger Mortimer, to the negotiating table.
 They agreed to the Treaty of Northampton with Robert Bruce (r.
-1306–1329) in 1328, recognising Bruce as king of Scotland.
+1306–1329) in 1328, recognising Bruce as King of Scots.
 The treaty was widely resented in England and commonly known as the turpis pax, "the cowards' peace".
 Some Scottish nobles, refusing to swear fealty to Bruce, were disinherited and left Scotland to join forces with Edward Balliol, son of King John I of Scotland (r.
 1292–1296), who had been captured by the English in 1296 and abdicated.

 Robert Bruce died in 1329 and his heir was 5-year-old David II (r.
 1329–1371).
 In 1331, under the leadership of Edward Balliol and Henry Beaumont, Earl of Buchan, the disinherited Scottish nobles gathered in Yorkshire and plotted an invasion of Scotland.
 Edward III was aware of the scheme and officially forbade it, in March 1332 writing to his northern officials that anyone planning an invasion of Scotland was to be arrested.
 The reality was different, and Edward III was happy to cause trouble for his northern neighbour.
 He insisted Balliol not invade Scotland overland from England but turned a blind eye to his forces sailing for Scotland from Yorkshire ports on 31 July 1332.
 The Scots were aware of the situation and were waiting for Balliol.
 David II's regent was an experienced old soldier, Thomas Randolph, Earl of Moray, who was appointed to the role of guardian of Scotland.
 He had prepared for Balliol and Beaumont, but he died ten days before they sailed.